-Mr. Martinez, who resigned in June 2020, elected not to receive compensation for his service on our Board in 2020.
-Mr. Dahnke, who resigned in March 2021, elected not to receive equity compensation for his service on our Board in 2020.
+Mr. Dahnke, who resigned in March 2021, elected not to receive equity compensation for his service on our Board in 2021.
 Mr. Del Rio, as an employee of our Company, was not entitled to receive any additional fees for his services as a director.
-The following table presents information on compensation to the following individuals for the services provided as a director during the year ended December 31, 2020.